 7EN005 Connectivities1: Literature, Film and Visual Cultures

 Featuring distinct strands of syllabi in rotation, this module will provide an opportunity to locate the production of both literary and cinematic texts into their historical and cultural contexts.
 Specific attention will be paid to analysing how these works articulate issues of social formation, particularly with regard to class, sexuality, race and identity.
 The technique of comparing literary texts to their cinematic adaptations or equivalents will be employed to reveal differences in representation based both upon the chronological gap between publication and film release, and issues of censorship, social decorum, notions of authorship and 'authenticity' - and for some strands of the module’s study – the challenge of the recasting the past.
-Specific strands include: the Angry Young Men of the 1950s; Science Fiction & Fantasy; Neo-Victorian Representations.
+Specific strands include: Science Fiction & Fantasy; Neo-Victorian Representations.

 7EN006 Connectivities 2: Literature, Genre and Period